 The building is in good condition.
 The clinic is in a highly traveled, commercial area.
-The hours of operation are 7am to 9pm Monday through Friday.
+The hours of operation are 7am to 9pm Monday through Thursday and 7am to 5pm Friday.
 The facility is close to the bus line, surrounded by other businesses.
 The grounds and terrain are paved and free of danger.
 The car park is paved and plentiful and the lot is well lit.
 It has no secluded parking ramps.
 Smoking is not permitted in the building.
 The program is on the first floor of a handicap accessible one-story office complex.
 There are no impediments to accessing the waiting rooms and treatment area.
 All rooms required for entry by the patients are handicapped accessible.
-The treatment area has easy access to restrooms and the stairs in case of emergency.
+The treatment area has easy access to restrooms.
 Patients will not live on site since it is an outpatient program.